 One of the primary benefits of your Medicare coverage is how comprehensive it is.
 Generally speaking, if a doctor says that the service or item is medically necessary, you have a good argument for it to be covered by Medicare.
 This is the case for many medical services and equipment.

 But, as with many things in life, there are alternatives out there.
 Medicare Advantage is an alternative to Original Medicare.
 Veganism is an alternative diet.
 Similarly, there is alternative medicine, sometimes called holistic medicine, that acts as another option to traditional medicine.
-If you fall into the population that prefers this alternative, does your Medicare coverage work, or do you need to find alternative sources of coverage?
+If you fall into the population that prefers this alternative, does your Medicare coverage work, or do you need to find other insurance for alternative medicine?

 What Counts as Alternative or Holistic Medicine?